sozercan/OpenShift-Azure-Terraform/README.md

 # OpenShift-Azure-Terraform
-Deploy OpenShift 1.5.1 on Azure using Terraform and Ansible
+Deploy OpenShift Origin v3.6.0 on Azure using Terraform and Ansible
 ==================

-This script allow you to deploy an OpenShift 1.5.1 in best practices on Microsoft Azure.
+This script allow you to deploy an OpenShift Origin v3.6.0 in best practices on Microsoft Azure.

 # Terraform Usage #